 US loans through Regent's

 If you want to make an appeal against any aspect of our Refund Policy, you should do so in writing.
-Please address your appeal to our Finance department, and e-mail it to email@example.com.
+Please address your appeal to our Finance department, and email it to [email protected].

 We will then email you a refund appeal form to complete.
 Any appeals which relate to our refund policy must be made within six months of your official date of withdrawal from the University.